 Fogginess.
 Doom-scrolling.
 Distraction.
 Anxiety.
 Yes, to all of that?
 If you’re on the same road as I am, here’s a resource that might help.
-Based on the social change ecosystem map, I put together a reflection and action guide that’s tailored for the elections.
-You can find it here.
+(November 2022 update: for more on the map, including a workbook, please read this article and visit www.socialchangemap.com).

 The guide includes a seven-step process to identify our values, causes, roles, ecosystems, and sustainability plan.
 Here are some examples of how people and organizations are playing various roles during the month of November.
 Tweet your social change role @dviyer or on Instagram @buildingmovementproject with #SocialChangeMap #Elections2020.

 - Weavers connect people, funding, resources and organizations across the country to one another (see https://www.emergentfund.net/rapidresponse)